mankenavenkatesh/Selective-ZKP/README.md

 ## Problem Statement
 In case of confidential transactions, the transaction value is visible only to participants of the transaction.
-1. What if in an organization with various roles like CEO,
+1. What IF in an organization with various levels like CEO, VP, HR, Employees want to use confidential transactions by groups?
+2. What IF in a closed auction using confidential transactions, after auction period, the auction value
-2. What if Governments needs view access for Incometax returns calculation purpose ??
+3. What if Governments needs view access for Incometax returns calculation purpose?
 2.